syegulalp/pypacker/readme.md

 where `entrypoint.py` is what's executed to start your app, and your actual app and all its files live in `appdir` and below.
 This makes it easier for PyPacker to detect data files that are adjacent to your application.

+Start by using only `-a` to specify which file to analyze, and no other options.
+If your program seems stable, rerun without `-a` (unless you've made changes) and try applying optimizations and then treeshaking.

 ## Options